YadamVinay369/errsole_first_task/README.md

   },
 ```
-Now to run the server, we can simpy use the command
+Now to run the server, we can simply use the command

 ```bash
 npm run server